 Question: Is it really possible for submarines and other naval vessels some distance away to hear the music coming from someone's headphones, as in the story the COB tells?
 I know water channels sound quite well, but this seems a stretch to me.

 Answer: He was using the sub to play the music into the water, but listening to it through the headphones.
 So the sound emanated from the sub, not his headphones.
+Sub sonar is quite sensitive and if close enough sound can be heard through the hull.

 Question: Do Russian sailors not use port and starboard?
 A few times Sean Connery used left and right.